 - That damages resulted from the at-fault party’s actions

 While the legal duty of a defendant may vary depending on one’s jurisdiction and the circumstances in question, everyone is obligated to do everything in their power to avoid accidents.
 For example, drivers should not operate vehicles while drunk, shopping malls should have dry floor surfaces that have no debris that could cause slip and fall accidents, and manufacturers should not supply defective products.
+Car accidents, products liability, dog bites, and slip and fall accidents are common types of personal injury cases.

 Compensation in Personal Injury Cases